11 Ways to Blend Your Online & In-store Experience Today

 8. Educating customers converts them into your brand ambassadors

+Who better than a happy customer to promote your brand?
 When you sell with the strategy of converting customers into your ambassadors, you must be able to address their needs.
 This includes having energetic salespeople to assist them, immersive technologies that create product awareness, and constantly using their feedback to improve.
+You can also offer referrals and special offers to elevate the in-store customer experience, which they can happily boast about to their near ones.

 9. In-store events and brand collaborations

 Customers vouch for two brands to come together and create fun in-store experiences.
-Brand collaborations vary from similar brands coming together to offer an advanced product, like Adidas and All Birds’ sustainable shoes, to having small in-store kiosks or counters of a brand.
+Brand collaborations vary from similar brands coming together to offer an advanced product, like Adidas and All Birds' sustainable shoes, to having small in-store kiosks or counters of a brand.
+Such collaborations drive loyal customers from both brands.
+In fact, partnerships can be improved with in-store events.
+Consider Sephora, which partnered with Dr. Dennis Gross, a renowned dermatologist.
+Sephora created a ‘Peel Mobile’ where Dr. Gross gave consultations and performed the exclusive peel, which could only be availed in his office.
+They also came up with offers like free goodies for $150 on DG products.
+This resulted in a noticeable footfall and increased sales for DG products.

 The collaboration between Sephora and Dr. Dennis Gross led to high sales and increased footfall.